envoyproxy/gateway/docs/latest/design/egctl.md

 EG should provide a command line tool with following capabilities:

 - Collect configuration from envoy proxy and gateway
-- Update admin options such as changing log level
 - Analyse system configuration to diagnose any issues in envoy gateway

 This tool is named `egctl`.